WestFont/CloudBase/README.md

-# CloudBase
+# CloudBase — Backend as a Service

 A plug-and-play backend platform combining database, authentication, payments, hosting, and serverless functions in one modular system.
 Built for rapid product development without infrastructure setup.

+> CloudBase by WestFont™ is a source-available project licensed under the [Elastic License 2.0 (ELv2)](LICENSE.md)

 Designed by WestFont™ for merci.sh

-> CloudBase developed by WestFont™ is Source-Available project licensed under the [Elastic License 2.0 (ELv2)](LICENSE.md).